Diane Wald

 Diane Wald is an American poet and novelist.
-Her most recent poetry collection is The Warhol Pillows.
+Her most recent poetry collection is The Warhol Pillows (2021).
 She has published poems in literary journals and magazines including The American Poetry Review, Skanky Possum, Fence, The Hat, Verse, and The Paterson Review.
 She was born in Paterson, New Jersey.
 She earned a B.A. from Montclair State College and an M.F.A. from the University of Massachusetts Amherst, and has lived in Massachusetts since 1972.
 She lives near Boston.
+The Bayrose Files, from Regal House Publishing, is forthcoming in 2025.